 - Individuals must meet Medicaid financial eligibility criteria.

 - Individuals must require an institutional level of care as specified by each waiver.

 - Individuals' service needs must be able to be provided cost-effectively.

 Cost effective means states cannot spend more on waiver services than it would cost to provide care in a hospital, nursing facility, or intermediate care facility for the developmentally disabled.
 Each waiver uses one or more of these institutions as a cost comparison for services.

 Note: Approved capacity is based on State of Illinois appropriations.

 Children's Waivers, Residential and In-Home Support

 The Two Children's Waivers are due for renewal.
 They are posted below for public comment:

-The State submitted amendments to each of its three waivers for federal approval on March 11, 2014.
-The amendments increase the total capacity for each of the three waivers.
+The State submitted an amendment to the Adult Waiver on 3-11-14.
+The Adult Waiver amendment increases the total capacity for the waiver.
 In addition, the adult waiver amendment includes: